-Some of the most common allergy symptoms include:
+Some of the most common seasonal allergy symptoms include:

 Hopefully, I’m going to make that task a little easier for you.
 Today, I’m going to be sharing some of the best essential oils for allergies and how to use them.